oss-community/pine-java-core-archaive/README.md

 ---

 ## <span style="color: Crimson">Pipeline</span>

 It should be executed `pipeline-install` file that located in root path of project .

 ##### Windows

 If docker and podman installed on the machine, then make sure podman is stopped and docker is running.
 And make sure docker installation path was added to system path.

 ```shell
 podman machine stop
 bcdedit /set hypervisorlaunchtype auto
 DockerCli -SwitchDaemon
 ```

 Then execute the following bat file.

 ```shell
 .\pipeline-install.bat
 ```

 ##### Linux

 ```shell
 ./pipeline-install
 ```

 ### Setup Pipeline Tools

-Go to the Sonar console http://localhost:9000 and follow the instruction [SonarQube](#SonarQube) to generate token.
+Go to the Sonar console http://localhost:9000 and follow the instruction [SonarQube](#SonarQube) to generate token.<br/>

-Go to the JFrog console http://localhost:8082/ui and follow the instruction [JFrog](#JFrog) to get encrypted password.
+Go to the JFrog console http://localhost:8082/ui and follow the instruction [JFrog](#JFrog) to get encrypted password.<br/>

-Go to the Jenkins console http://localhost:8080 and add the following secret variables to invoke by `credentials()`.
+Go to the Jenkins console http://localhost:8080 and add the following secret variables to invoke by `credentials()` .<br/>

 - github_username
 - github_email
 - github_jenkins_token